-The data are described in Appendix A and the methods in Appendix B.
+The data are described in Appendix A and the methods in Appendix B. The total catches by species and the catches disaggregated by region and species assumed are shown in Figs 1 and 2 respectively.

-Some notes concerning key elements of the methodology applied
+Some points to note concerning key elements of the methodology applied are as follows.

-- Given that movement is modelled explicitly, any "selectivity" effect remaining should reflect gear selection only.
-Accordingly all commercial selectivities-at-length have been modelled by logistic functions (see Appendix B section B3.1.3).
-However fits to the data would not then accept a similar form for the survey selectivities-at-length, which were accordingly modelled using a more flexible form (see Appendix B section B3.1.2 for details). - The Beverton-Holt stock-recruit relationship was used. - Natural mortality was fixed for both species, with $M{2.}=0.75$ and $M{5+}=0.375$, and a linear trend between these ages.
+Given that movement is modelled explicitly, any "selectivity" effect remaining should reflect gear selection only.
+Accordingly all commercial selectivities-at-length have been modelled by logistic functions (see

+Appendix B section B3.1.3).
+However fits to the data would not then accept a similar form for the survey selectivities-at-length, which were accordingly modelled using a more flexible form (see Appendix B section B3.1.2 for details).

+- The Beverton-Holt stock-recruit relationship is used. - Natural mortality was fixed for both species, with $M{2.}$ =0.75 and M{5+} =0.375, and a linear trend between these ages.
+This is as for the Reference Case model for the existing South African hake assessment (Rademeyer and Butterworth, 2014). - Although the model starts when catches commence in 1917, movement is introduced only from 1978 (see Appendix B) because the fewer data available before that date preclude more complex models for that period.

-RESULTS
+RESULTS AND DISCUSSION

-Table 2 gives some results for M. paradoxus and M. capensis.
-The different contributions to the negative log-likelihood are given in Table 3.
-Table 4 shows the estimated multiplicative factors for each survey and species.
+Table 1 gives some results from the gravity model for M. paradoxus and M. capensis.
+The different contributions to the negative log-likelihood are given in Table 2.
+Table 3 shows the estimated multiplicative factors for each survey and species.
+Estimates of q values well above 1 for the south coast surveys, implying substantial herding of hake by the survey nets, are somewhat surprising and merit further investigation, and perhaps indicate a need for constraints on q in the fitting process.